Drug-Free Campus Policy

 - Disciplinary Action

-Mandatory Disclosure: In compliance with the Drug-Free Workplace Act of 1988, the College requires that, as a condition of employment, an employee must notify the College of any criminal drug statute convictions for a violation occurring in the workplace no later than five days after such conviction.
-The College must notify the federal contracting agency within ten days of having received such notice, and report on the action(s) taken within thirty days of learning of such conviction.
+Mandatory disclosure: In compliance with the Drug-Free Workplace Act of 1988, the college requires that, as a condition of employment, an employee must notify the college of any criminal drug statute convictions for a violation occurring in the workplace no later than five days after such conviction.
+The college must notify the federal contracting agency within 10 days of having received such notice and report on the action(s) taken within 30 days of learning of such conviction.
 Failure to make the required disclosure may result in discharge proceedings.

-Under New York State Law possession of illicit drugs, or possession of illicit drugs with the intent to sell, or the sale of such drugs is classified as a criminal offense.
+Under New York State law, possession of illicit drugs, or possession of illicit drugs with the intent to sell, or the sale of such drugs is classified as a criminal offense.
 Penalties include, but are not limited to, imprisonment up to a maximum of life, probation of one year to a maximum of life, and fines up to a maximum of $100,000.
-Such activities may also violate Federal criminal laws which carry with them similarly severe penalties.
+Such activities may also violate federal criminal laws, which carry similarly severe penalties.

-Under New York State Law it is unlawful for a person under age 21 to possess alcohol with the intent to consume, except if the alcohol is given pursuant to an educational curriculum or by a person's parent or guardian.
-Such unlawful conduct is punishable as an offense and the penalties include, but are not limited to, a fine of fifty dollars and confiscation of the alcohol by a civil law enforcement officer.
+Under New York State law it is unlawful for a person under age 21 to possess alcohol with the intent to consume, except if the alcohol is given pursuant to an educational curriculum or by a person's parent or guardian.
+Such unlawful conduct is punishable as an offense and the penalties include, but are not limited to, a fine of $50 and confiscation of the alcohol by a civil law enforcement officer.